 Depending on the exact cause and extent of your OSA, you might also benefit from treatments provided by your dentist.
 We can develop a custom-fitted oral appliance, similar to an orthodontic retainer or sports mouthguard, which you wear while you sleep.
 These devices work by repositioning the lower jaw forward, thereby maintaining an open airway by also moving the soft tissue of the tongue forward.
 For more advanced conditions, certain surgical procedures that realign the jaw or remove excess tissue, the tonsils and adenoids, or parts of the uvula or soft palate could be considered.

 To know your best treatment course, you should schedule a complete oral examination to determine the exact cause of the obstruction, and possibly a polysomnogram, an overnight study performed in a sleep lab.
 And as your dentist, we might be able to provide the key for a better night’s sleep and a healthier tomorrow.

-If you would like more information about dental implants, please contact Mansfield dentist Dr. Sandi Hamm at (817) 477-4441 and schedule an appointment.
-You can also learn more about this topic by reading the Dear Doctor magazine article “Dental Implants: Your Best Option For Replacing Teeth.”
+If you would like more information on how we can address your problems with sleep apnea, please contact Mansfield dentist Dr. Sandi Hamm at (817) 477-4441 and schedule an appointment.
+You can also learn more about this topic by reading the Dear Doctor magazine article “Snoring & Sleep Apnea.”